Enduring discipline or correction is never pleasant at the time it happens. Indeed, correction is something we seriously want to avoid!

 So the next time we are feeling irritated, challenged, rebuked, hassled, stressed, or distressed AGAIN — remember, we could well be experiencing another one of Father’s loving moments of discipline and chastisement!

 We are not alone!
 Father loves all of His children, therefore He has been correcting His children from the beginning.
-And since the Psalms and Proverbs give us an up-to-date understanding of Father’s ways with His children, we can easily see that it is because Father loves us, therefore He corrects us:
+And since the Psalms and Proverbs give us an up-to-date understanding of Father’s ways, we can easily see that it is because Father loves us, therefore He corrects us:

 - “For all the day long have I been plagued, and chastened every morning.”
 (Psalms 73:14)